mdpiper/nsf-supporting-documents/docs/Hutton_Budget_Justification.md

 Travel
 ------

-One trip to Seattle per year to attend an annual team meeting.
+One trip to Seattle (round-trip airfare of $300; ground transportation of
+$100) per year to attend an annual team meeting.
+Meetings will be two days ($74 per diem) with a day of travel to and from Denver and Seattle.

 Accounting Technician and System Administration
 -----------------------------------------------